The long-tail effect

 Updated over a week ago

-There can be several variations of a main keyword with the same or similar search intent.
-For instance, "how to make easy chocolate cake" is a variation of "simple chocolate cake recipe".
-If your website improves in rankings for the main keywords, it also improves on other keywords with the same search intent and long-tail keywords.
+Users can search with the same (or similar) search intent with different keywords.
+For instance, "how to make an easy chocolate cake" is a long-tailed variant of "simple chocolate cake recipe".
+If your website improves its ranks on the latter, it automatically improves on the long-tail keyword.

-When optimizing your website for a specific set of keywords, many other keywords that weren't targeted are also influenced.
+Optimizing your website for a specific set of keywords can influence your ranking on many other keywords you did not target.
 This increases your targeted search volume, sometimes over ten times.
 Not considering this impact while calculating additional sessions might significantly underestimate the forecast estimates.

 We rely on our topic aggregation technology, powered by our curated keyword database, to find long-tail keywords, and related keywords with the same or similar search intent.